lee-zhg/Intro-Watson-Translator/force-glossary-model.md

     }
     ```

-1. Optionally, you may execute the command below and retrieve all models for customization support.
+1. Optionally, you may execute the command below and retrieve all models and verify their customization support.

     ```
     $ curl --user apikey:$apikey "$url/v3/models?version=2018-05-01"